lesleydreyer/trailtime/README.md

 API code: https://github.com/lesleydreyer/trailtime-api

-This is a project I created to help learn React and Redux with the help of a mentor Sergei Garcia.
+This is a project I created to help learn React and Redux with the help of mentor Sergei Garcia.
 It allows the user to create an account, view a list of trails, and add their own trails to the list as well.
-It is a CRUD application as the user can also edit and delete trails that they created.
-Continous integration testing has been set up through travis-ci.com and it has been deployed to heroku.
+It is a full CRUD application, as it also allows the user to edit and delete trails in which they created.
+Continuous integration testing has been set up through travis-ci.com and it has been deployed to heroku.
+The API code can be found above.
+It was created with Express, Node.js, and MongoDB.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).